haberdashPI/vscode-move-cursor-by-argument/README.md

 To keep things simple, this leverages only the built-in APIs for interacting with brackets and syntax.
-These are unfortunately quite limited, so this extension can currently fail if there are commas within a quoted expression, for example.
-It will think the comma inside the quote delimits the next argument of the surrounding function call falling outside the quotes.
-See [#580](https://github.com/microsoft/vscode/issues/580) for more about this limitation.
+These are unfortunately quite limited, so this extension has some unfortunate drawbacks:

+- motion is a little slow and cursor will flash around a bunch: sending commands to move around brackets must move the cursor, you can't manipulate programmatic positions around brackets, so the user "sees" the computations this extension performs (albeit very rapidly)

+- motions will stop at commas inside quotes: there is no API to determine whether the current characters fall inside a quote.
+Making this determinition would require redundant parsing of the source file.

+See [#580](https://github.com/microsoft/vscode/issues/580) for more about why these limitations exist.